Cap-go/capacitor-updater/README.md

 notifyAppReady() => Promise<void>
 ```

-Notify native plugin that the update is working
+Notify native plugin that the update is working, only in auto update

 --------------------